-The tables below report the Group's The Corporate Strategy stipulates targets of performance against a suite of VfM measures 23.8% and 19.1% for operating margin on social defined by the Regulator of Social Housing. housing lettings and overall operating margin These measures are benchmarked against respectively for 2023/24.
-Improved budgetary housing associations in England (both LSVT discipline and strong core landlord and traditional) with more than 1,000 units, performance, combined with reductions in which we consider offers meaningful pensions costs and depreciation and a capped comparison with the Group's performance 7% rent increase have led to significant (Source: Regulator of Social Housing's "Value increases in the Group's operating margins for for money metrics and reporting - annex to 2023/24, reflecting one of the Group's key the Global Accounts 2023"). priorities, "we spend our money wisely".
+The tables below report the Group's performance against a suite of VfM measures defined by the Regulator of Social Housing.
+These measures are benchmarked against housing associations in England (both LSVT and traditional) with more than 1,000 units, which we consider offers meaningful comparison with the Group's performance (Source: Regulator of Social Housing's "Value for money metrics and reporting - annex to the Global Accounts 2023").